-We all know the benefits of yoga, increased flexibility, better core, keeps your joints moving well, stress relief and the list could go on!
+We all know the benefits of yoga, increased flexibility, better core, keeping your joints moving well, stress relief and the list could go on!
 But have you thought about couples yoga?
 Imagine all those benefits plus you get to build a better relationship, increase intimacy and trust and spend time together doing something that you both benefit from.

 It can be daunting (especially if you’re new to yoga altogether) but we’ll walk you through partner yoga poses to get you started on your couples yoga journey!